-NOTE: Unless otherwise noted in the 2019-2020 TALH Student Handbook, requirements for the Class of 2020 will remain the same as for the Class of 2019.
-TALH reserves the right to amend the requirements for valedictorian and salutatorian recognition for the Class of 2020 if necessary.
+NOTE: Unless otherwise noted in the TALH Student Handbook, requirements for the Class of 2021 will remain the same.
+TALH reserves the right to amend the requirements for valedictorian and salutatorian recognition for the Class of 2021 if TALH determines such change(s) are necessary.